kemenril/xa.sh/README.md

 ## xa.sh, a cross-assembler written in a Bourne shell script

 An entire assembler in a shell script.
-It starts with a basic system for writing out binaries based on the POSIX printf statement, does numeric conversions using **sed** and **dc**, and inline math using **expr**.
-On top of that, it has handlers for something like the standard *intel* assembly syntax -- with some limitations -- preprocessing the source into something that looks enough like a shell script that it can be just evaluated against an environment with a library of functions loaded corresponding to various CPU instructions.
+It starts with a basic system for writing out binaries, based on the POSIX printf statement.
+It does numeric conversions using **sed** and **dc**, and inline math using **expr**.
+It has handlers for something like the standard *Intel* assembly syntax -- with some limitations -- preprocessing the source into something that looks enough like a shell script that it can be just evaluated in the shell, using a set of functions corresponding to various CPU instructions.
 It currently implements an 8080 core.
-Assembly is done using a pretty standard two-pass model; the symbol table is generated into shell variables on the first pass, symbols in which are substituted in for the second pass.
+Assembly is done using a standard two-pass model; the symbol table is written into shell variables on the first pass, symbols in which are substituted in during the second pass.

-As it stands, the whole thing is something a bit over a thousand lines of shell code, in eighty-some files.
+As it stands, the whole thing is a bit over a thousand lines of shell code, in eighty-some files.
 It's fairly modular, and will load different machine cores on command, so given a bit more work, it can target multiple architectures.
 6502 and 6809 are likely candidates, as are Z80 and 8085 extensions to the 8080 instruction set.

 ### But why?